Skip navigation

 What to Expect at Your Office Visit

-The doctor will do a physical examination and ask questions about the confusion.
-The doctor will ask questions to learn if the person knows the date, the time, and where he or she is.
+Your provider will do a physical exam and ask questions about the confusion.
+Your provider will ask questions to learn if you know the date, the time, and where you are.
 Questions about recent and ongoing illness, among other questions, will also be asked.

 Tests that may be ordered include: